How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 - Show the letter.
 Name it, say its sound, give a word that starts with it.

 - Trace it with a finger.
-On sandpaper letters, in a sand tray, or on a textured surface.
+On sandpaper letters, in a tray of sand or salt, or on any textured surface.
+The sensory feedback speeds up learning.

 - Trace it with a writing tool.
 Trace over dotted or grey letters on paper.